-What are the major functional difficulties?
+What were the major functional difficulties?

 Why build a new courthouse?

 The courthouse is an essential home for the community's daily judicial operations and must be functional even in the case of a major catastrophe like an earthquake.
-The courthouse is one of the few community spaces that the public is compelled to enter - for activities ranging from jury duty to fulfilling legal obligations by paying a parking ticket or serving as a trial witness.
+The courthouse is one of the few community spaces that the public is compelled to enter -- for activities ranging from jury duty to fulfilling legal obligations by paying a parking ticket or serving as a trial witness.
 In addition, the state of Oregon requires the county to provide facilities for the courts to operate.

 On September 28, 2017, the Multnomah County Board of Commissioners approved a Guaranteed Maximum Price for construction of the new central courthouse.
 The total project budget -- including property acquisition, design engineering, permitting fees, insurance, bonds, contingency and construction -- is $324.5 million.
 The County and State are funding partners on this project.
-The State Legislature approved $92 million in matching capital construction funds during the 2017 session, completing the state's $125 million match.
+The State Legislature approved $92.6 million in matching capital construction funds during the 2017 session, completing the state's $125 million contribution.

 How was the site, near the Hawthorne Bridgehead chosen?

 The site for the new courthouse was selected in 2015 from a long list of alternatives.
 The courthouse project team performed extensive due diligence including an evaluation of environmental, geotechnical, seismic, traffic, transit and parking impacts, among other analyses.
 The team also considered stakeholder and public input collected from an online survey, two open houses, and interviews.
-The site near the Hawthorne Bridgehead was chosen for a multitude of reasons including its location on county-owned land and proximity to the justice center.
+The site near the Hawthorne Bridgehead was chosen for a multitude of reasons including its location on mostly county-owned land and proximity to the justice center.

 Multnomah County hired the National Center for State Courts (NCSC) to determine current and future needs for the courthouse.
 The NCSC group used population, caseloads and other documentation to determine the space requirements for a 2050 courthouse.
-DAY CPM Services/HDR Inc, the Owner’s Representative, prepared blocking and stacking diagrams to determine how the required program would fit on the selected site.
+DAY CPM/HDR Inc, the Owner’s Representative, prepared blocking and stacking diagrams to determine how the required program would fit on the selected site.
 The team worked within these parameters to determine size and budget for a new central courthouse that would serve the County for years to come.
-A major factor in space planning is to create a sallyport for inmate transportation and secure pathways for movement of the various courthouse users.
+A major factor in space planning is to create a sally port for inmate transportation and secure pathways for movement of the various courthouse users.

-The courthouse will be fully accessible to people with disabilities and compliant with Americans with Disabilities Act (ADA) standards.
+The courthouse is fully accessible to people with disabilities and compliant with Americans with Disabilities Act (ADA) standards.
 This includes the provision of a hearing assisted system in courtrooms, on ramps and in elevators.
 It also includes adequate floor and turning space for wheelchairs in courtrooms and other spaces.
 Adjustable height tables will be available in courtrooms.